Is it cheaper to build or buy?

+Is it cheaper to buy or build?
 Let’s look at the cost of building a house, taking into account the median price you’ll pay for a vacant block of land across some of Australia’s capitals.
 The estimated construction costs are for a three-bedroom brick veneer home on a level block of land with a medium finish quality.

 |Median lot price||Maximum estimated construction costs||Total|

-Source: CoreLogic RP Data, BMT Quantity Surveyors
+Source: CoreLogic, BMT Quantity Surveyors

 This doesn’t take into account finishing costs, which could add an additional 15-25% to the total cost.
 It also doesn’t take into account stamp duty.
 If you’re a first home buyer, you could be eligible for a concession on your stamp duty depending on the state or territory you live in.
 The table below shows the stamp duty payable on a median priced block of land in each capital city.